-Green Bay Packers players, fans lock arms
+Green Bay Packers players, some fans lock arms

+Even some Bears and Packers fans put aside the bitter rivalry and linked arms, too.

-The players, coaches and their fans standing with their arms intertwined was meant to be a moment of unity at Lambeau Field in the wake of several protests by players around the league after President Donald Trump's caustic comments last week.
+The Packers players, coaches and their fans standing with their arms intertwined was meant to be a moment of unity at Lambeau Field in the wake of several protests by players around the league in response to President Donald Trump's caustic comments last week.

 The President had criticized players who chose to protest during "The Star-Spangled Banner."
 He also called for the NFL owners to fire any "son of a bitch" who "disrespects our flag."

-Green Bay Packer fans also saluted and put their hands over their hearts as both the Packers and Bears players locked arms during the National Anthem.
+Some Packer fans also saluted and put their hands over their hearts, as both the Packers and Bears players locked arms during the National Anthem.

+Packers fan Steve Tate, 59, who attended the game at Lambeau Field, said fans chanted U-S-A when the American flag was unfurled.

 The Packers organization this week had also asked fans to lock arms during the anthem.